MMC

 To provide a light filled environment in the central foyer of the facility, a 3-storey glass facade was installed along the south elevation.
 This glass system required bespoke fixings to ensure that the building could deflect independent of the glass ensuring that the façade remains in use for the life cycle of the project.

-Working with the glass designers, we designed a bespoke sliding bracket support system which ensures that as the building moves over its life cycle, unintended loads are not applied to the glass, therefore resulting a façade system which will require minimal maintenance.
+Working with the glass designers, Curtins designed a bespoke sliding bracket support system which ensures that as the building moves over its life cycle, unintended loads are not applied to the glass, therefore resulting a façade system which will require minimal maintenance.

 Higher Education facility